code-of-conduct-for-business-ethics-in-demant

 hearing-aids-marketing

-Working with quality is vital for us to sustain the high standards and reliability of our products and to ensure the safety of our customers and users.
-We ensure that the Group complies with relevant regulations related to specific substances and defines quality management in quality policies for the Hearing Aids and Diagnostics business areas.
+We ensure that the Group complies with relevant regulations related to specific substances.
+Quality management is defined in quality policies for the Hearing Aids and Diagnostics business areas.

-We furthermore mitigate risks associated with quality and safety by Biological Safety Evaluation and use ISO10993 as a guiding standard.
+We mitigate risks associated with quality and safety by Biological Safety Evaluation and use ISO10993 as a guiding standard.
 We evaluate materials in skin contact in accordance with the standard and when necessary, we perform animal testing according to ISO10993-10 while evaluating whether chemical extraction and characterization is deemed sufficient instead.
 These tests are conducted by external partners.

 Zooming in on data privacy